AndreaB0703/sparcs-heart-failure-length-of-stay-modeling/README.md

 # Author

 **Andrea B.**
-PhD in Epidemiology,
+PhD in Epidemiology
-Master of Public Health (MPH),
+Master of Public Health (MPH)
 Bachelor of Science in Nursing (BSN)